I think one of the most exciting developments in the author world is the advancement of AI.

 True, there are many unknowns AI as well, but one development that leaves me quivering with excitement is AI art.

-AI art, in 2022 alone, has taken huge leaps forward, to the point that it is now a highly useful tool for authors.
+AI art, in the last year alone, has taken huge leaps forward, to the point that it is now a highly useful tool for authors.